Canadian Tire Centre Ottawa Senators events tickets parking hotels seating food

 Watching a game at Canadian Tire Centre

 Once inside, you’ll find a fairly standard-issue hockey arena, at least for Canada.
-Capacities tend to be pretty large for Canadian NHL arenas, and it’s no different at Canadian Tire Centre, which has a seating bowl that can hold nearly 20,000.
+Capacities tend to be pretty large for Canadian NHL arenas such as Montreal’s Bell Centre — and it’s no different at Canadian Tire Centre, which has a seating bowl that can hold nearly 20,000.

 That makes for a pretty far vantage point in the upper reaches, and unlike most arenas, there’s a concourse at the very top that makes for a decent standing-room viewing section if you feel like stretching your legs while the action is going on.
 (The Senators do sell standing-room tickets in this area, but only when the game approaches a sellout.)

-More recently, the Senators have taken to tarping off some of the seats in the highest seating rows behind the nets at Canadian Tire Centre after being plagued by some well-documented attendance issues, even while the Senators embarked on a playoff run in 2017 that ended a goal short of the Stanley Cup Final.
+The Senators have at times taken to tarping off some of the seats in the highest seating rows behind the nets at Canadian Tire Centre after being plagued by some well-documented attendance issues, even while the Senators embarked on a playoff run in 2017 that ended a goal short of the Stanley Cup Final.

 When you arrive and enter — likely on the arena’s east side, where a large plaza greets visitors — you’ll still have to ascend a flight of stairs to get to the main concourse.